MicrosoftDocs/sdk-api/sdk-api-src/content/pla/nn-pla-idatacollectorset.md

 req.lib:
 req.dll: Pla.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IDataCollectorSet
+ - pla/IDataCollectorSet
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Pla.dll
 api_name:
  - IDataCollectorSet
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IDataCollectorSet interface

 ## -description

 Manages the configuration information that is common to all data collector objects in the set; adds and
     removes data collectors from the set; and starts data collection.
 This is the primary PLA interface that you